 - Personal support workers

-Specialized Geriatric Services are provided in a variety of settings across the continuum of care including home, community, ambulatory settings, long-term care facilities and in-patient hospital settings.
+Specialized Geriatric Services are provided in a variety of settings across the continuum of care including home, community, long-term care, and hospital settings.